 This is how you sign Acrossin American Sign Language.

-To sign “across” in American Sign Language in ASL, extend only your index fingers.
+To sign “Across” in American Sign Language in ASL, extend only your index fingers.
 Point your non-dominant index finger straight ahead.
 Then, with your dominant hand's index finger, start from touching the tip of your non-dominant index finger and move it forward about half a foot, illustrating a short distance across something.